kyungmi-lee/SecureLoop-MICRO2023Artifact/README.md

 ```
 This is only required for the first time, and does not need to be repeated.
 This step ensures that Accelergy recognizes the custom energy values for off-chip traffic including the cryptographic operations.

+### (Optional) Build docker images from the source

+Instead of pulling the docker images from the dockerhub, you can build docker images from the sources directly.
+First, clone [the micro23-artifact-secureloop branch of the accelergy-timeloop-infrastructure repository](https://github.com/Accelergy-Project/accelergy-timeloop-infrastructure/tree/micro23-artifact-secureloop), and build a docker image.
+Please read [SecureLoop-specific instructions](https://github.com/Accelergy-Project/accelergy-timeloop-infrastructure/blob/micro23-artifact-secureloop/README-secureloop.md) before building.
+This image supports Timeloop with top-k search support and accelergy.

+Next, clone [the micro23-artifact-secureloop branch of the timeloop-accelergy-pytorch repository](https://github.com/Accelergy-Project/timeloop-accelergy-pytorch/tree/micro23-artifact-secureloop), and build a docker image.
+This image builds upon the `accelergy-timeloop-infrastructure:secureloop` docker image from the previous step, and supports PyTorch and Jupyterlab.

 ## Reproducing Figure 11